CLI

 putnami upgrade

 Flags can be combined.
-When no flags are given, all phases run.
+When no flags are given, all phases run against the stable channel.
+The legacy --putnami-version flag remains as an alias for --version.
 See the Upgrade Putnami guide for details.

 putnami deps